Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: Abstract

 \section{Abstract}

 The statistical supervised learning framework assumes an input-output set with a joint probability distribution that is reliably represented by the training dataset.
-The learner is then required to output a prediction rule learned from the training dataset's input-output pairs.
-In this work, we provide meaningful insights into the asymptotic equipartition property (AEP) \citep{Shannon:1948} in the context of machine learning, and illuminate some of its potential ramifications for few-shot learning.
-We provide theoretical guarantees for reliable learning under the information-theoretic AEP, and for the generalization error with respect to the sample size.
-We then focus on a highly efficient recurrent neural net (RNN) framework and propose a reduced-entropy algorithm for few-shot learning.
-We also propose a mathematical intuition for the RNN as an approximation of a sparse coding solver.
-We verify the applicability, robustness, and computational efficiency of the proposed approach with image deblurring and optical coherence tomography (OCT) speckle suppression.
-Our experimental results demonstrate significant potential for improving learning models' sample efficiency, generalization, and time complexity, that can therefore be leveraged for practical real-time applications.
+The learning system is then required to output a prediction rule learned from the training dataset's input-output pairs.
+In this work, we investigate the relationship between the sample complexity, the empirical risk and the generalization error based on the asymptotic equipartition property (AEP) \citep{Shannon:1948}.
+We provide theoretical guarantees for reliable learning under the information-theoretic AEP, with respect to the generalization error and the sample size in different settings.